Skip to content

 val client = builder.build()

-• Other network frameworks need to manually implement using FTRUMGlobalManager startResource, stopResource, addResource, FTTraceManager.getTraceHeader.
-For specific implementation methods, please refer to the source code example ManualActivity.kt
+• Other network frameworks need to implement the use of startResource, stopResource, addResource in FTRUMGlobalManager, and FTTraceManager.getTraceHeader by themselves.
+For specific implementation, please refer to the source code example ManualActivity.kt

 • WebView data collection configuration